ashramen/food-devil/README.md

 After you `cd` into the root folder, run `npm install` to install all dependencies, followed by `npm start` to run the app.

 You can now test the log in page by creating an account and logging in.

+To test other API routes, first log in and open the console on the home page.
+Then follow the instructions in `src/components/nutritionReport/nutritionReport.tsx` starting at line 67.
+You also want to open MongoDB cloud to keep track of the database changes.